Below are answers to some of the most frequently asked questions about LIGO.

 How does LIGO use the data that it collects?

 In 1916, Albert Einstein predicted the existence of gravitational waves in his theory of general relativity.
-Up until September 14, 2015 we only inferred that they existed.
+And until September 14, 2015 we only inferred that they existed.
 Today, LIGO has made enough detections to know without a doubt, gravitational waves are real!
 The more detections LIGO makes, the more questions it will help to answer about physics and the Universe in general.
 Since each source of gravitational waves plays a unique "tune", the first thing we’ll learn is which amazing event in the Universe generated the wave.
 The known possibilities are:

 - The gravitational waves detected by LIGO on September 14, 2015 were generated by the merger of two massive black holes.
 Less than two years later, on August 17, 2017, LIGO detected colliding neutron stars.
 These two events in particular, made scientific history.
-Who knows what more breakthroughs we will discover!

 - The rotation of a bumpy neutron star